sjdv1982/seamless/bin/README.md

 In all cases:
 - TARGET.LOG will contain the transformation log (if not empty).
 NOTE: the log will be empty if micro-assistant is being used.

-TODO: in a separate thread, touch TARGET.JOB
+TODO: write TARGET.JOB for each result target.
+In a separate thread, touch them every 30 secs or so.

+TODO: seamlessify: strip the final & from the quoted section, add it at the end.
+seamlessify: don't quote at all if there is a single command node and no redirection.

 TODO: In the command, if a FILE.ext is named where FILE.ext does not exist...
 - ... but FILE.ext.CHECKSUM does, take the checksum.
 If both exist, verify that the checksum is correct.